 If you have a dash cam installed in your car, and you are involved in an accident, you can provide the footage to your insurance company or law enforcement as evidence.
 This is especially useful if the other driver denies that they were at fault.
 The footage from your dash cam can help you prove that you were not at fault and, as a result, save you money on insurance premiums.
 If you are looking for a way to protect yourself from other drivers and save money on your auto insurance, we recommend getting a dash cam.

 There are a wide variety of dash cams out there.
 We recommend the Rexing V1 Basic Dash Cam because it is affordable and works in almost any vehicle.
 This dash cam has a 1080p resolution and can start recording automatically when it detects motion.
 It also comes with a 32GB memory card, which is enough to store about four hours of footage.

 If you are looking for a more premium dash cam, we recommend the Blackvue DR750S-HD.
 This dash cam records in full HD (1920×1080) and has GPS capabilities.
 This means that it can track your location and speed while you are driving.
 The Blackvue DR750S-HD also comes with Wi-Fi connectivity so you can connect it to your smartphone or tablet to view footage remotely.

 No matter which dash cam you choose, make sure that it is mounted securely in your car so that it stays in place and doesn’t distract you while you are driving.

 We hope that this blog post has been helpful.
-If you have any questions or would like to discuss your options, please contact us.
+Please contact us if you have any questions or want to discuss your options.
 We are always happy to help.
 Contact us any time.